jeraminl/PA1/README.md

 9. Located in index.css and product.css.

 10. Tracking mouse movements can be done on both the landing page and the product pages when hovering over product cells or product images.

+Other usability note:

+1. clicking the logo at the top when in the product page will bring you back to index
+2. clicking on photos in the product page will pop up a modal